stef-timmermans/YeastLume/README.md

 This project demonstrates that BBDM can reconstruct fluorescence-like images from bright-field inputs.
 However, the current pipeline has several important limitations that future work should address:

 ### 1. **Frame-Wise Splitting Ignores Biological Context**
 Currently, frames from the same `.tif` movie are split into training, validation, and test sets independently.
-This causes leakage into the validation set and one of the test sets.
+This introduces bias due to low variance in the validation set and one of the test sets.

 **→ Future direction:** Split data by `.tif` file (i.e., by movie), ensuring no overlap between training, validation, and test videos.
 This provides a more biologically meaningful evaluation of generalization to unseen time series.
 Refactor/trim intra-film job logic to only use the new data split paradigm.